All applicants to one of our postgraduate funding programmes should follow the simple steps below.

 We welcome expressions of interest from PhD students at other institutions who wish to spend a period of study at Queen Mary.
 Visiting PhD students are welcome to join our research activities, including School Research Seminars, Research Frameworks and Physical Geography Group Meetings.

 We invite potential applicants to make contact with a member of staff who could act as mentor during their stay in the School of Geography.
 Staff research interests can be found here

-Once mentoring arrangements have been put in place, students should formally submit an application to QMUL Admissions using the application form [DOC 80KB].
+Once mentoring arrangements have been put in place, students should formally submit an application to QMUL Admissions using the online application form.
 Acceptance of this will recognise the visitor as a student at QMUL and will provide Library, building and network access.
 The School of Geography will offer shared desk space in a dedicated computer room.

 Visiting PhD students will normally be charged a bench fee of £500 per semester (or for an equivalent 3 month period).
 This is payable prior to completing enrolment.